Holly Holliday

 Holly Holliday is a recurring fictional character from the Fox musical comedy-drama series, Glee.
 Portrayed by Gwyneth Paltrow, the character appeared in three episodes during the show's second season and two episodes of the fifth.
 This was Paltrow's first role on television.
 Holly was developed by Glee co-creator Ryan Murphy, a personal friend of Paltrow's, who suggested that she showcase her vocal and dancing abilities ahead of the release of her film Country Strong, in which she played a country singer.
 Introduced as a substitute teacher who takes the place of glee club director Will Schuester (Matthew Morrison) while he is ill, she forms a romantic bond with Will, but decides to break up with him and takes a teaching job in another town after realizing that he is still in love with Emma Pillsbury (Jayma Mays).

-Paltrow's debut performance attracted positive commentary and earned her the 2011 Emmy Award for Outstanding Guest Actress in a Comedy Series.
+Paltrow's debut performance attracted positive commentary and earned her a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2011.
 Many reviewers praised her subsequent portrayal of Holly in the "Sexy" episode, preferring it to her first appearance in "The Substitute" installment, though they disagreed over how Paltrow was used.
 Her final appearance in the "A Night of Neglect" episode was met with divergent reactions.
 She performed several musical numbers during her appearances, which include critically acclaimed renditions of "Forget You" by Cee Lo Green and "Landslide" by Fleetwood Mac.
 Paltrow was additionally featured in the 2011 concert film Glee: The 3D Concert Movie.
 In 2014, she reprised the role for the show's hundredth episode and the following episode.